ayusharyan2704/IPL-Win-Predictor/README.md

-# IPL-Win-Predictor
-IPL Win Predictor is a ML Based Project which predicts the probability of a team winning the game.
+This is a ML project that predicts the probability of the outcome of the match.